 Email marketing should be targeted – it's not recommended to send all the campaigns to all the recipients, but it is desirable to be able to target your campaigns only to the recipients they are relevant to.The Delivery capping function is used for this purpose.

-Delivery capping for a campaign is set-up in the campaign by clicking on the Delivery capping button.
+Delivery capping is set in the campaign via the Delivery capping button.

 In the first step you can (but don't have to) create rules for segmentation based on recipient data.
-Start creating the rule by clicking the Add button (to add a single condition) or Add group (to add multiple conditions within a level).
-The total number of conditions is unlimited as is their nesting.
+To create a rule, click the Add rule (to add one rule) or the Add group button (add multiple rules in one level).
+The total number of rules and their nesting is not limited.

-TIP no. 1: Matching text fields using equal, not equal, begins with, doesn't begin with, contains, doesn't contain operators:
+TIP # 1: Matching text fields applies to the use of equal, not equal, begins with, doesn't begin with, contains, doesn't contain operators:

-All string matches are CASE INSENSITIVE, eg. doesn't matter whether the text is upper-case, lower-case or mixed-case.
+All comparison of text strings is CASE INSENSITIVE, ie. doesn't matter whether the text is upper-case, lower-case or mixed-case.

 Example: City equals "london" will match all records containing value "london", as well as "London", "LONDON" or "LoNdOn".